Differentiable Evolutionary Reinforcement Learning: Experiments

-\paragraph{Mathematical Reasoning} For math domain, we evaluate \method on two established benchmarks: GSM8K \citep{cobbe2021gsm8k} for grade-school math and MATH \citep{hendrycks2021measuring} for advanced competition-level problems.
-We vary the training data by using either the MATH training set, which contains more difficult maths problems, or the training data combining the MATH and GSM8k, which contains both easy and hard problems.
+\textbf{Mathematical Reasoning} We evaluate \method on two established benchmarks: GSM8K \citep{cobbe2021gsm8k} for grade-school math and MATH \citep{hendrycks2021measuring} for advanced competition-level problems.
+We vary the training data by using either the MATH training set, which contains more difficult math problems, or combining the MATH and GSM8K, which contains both easy and hard problems.

-We benchmark against a set of baselines varying in reward structure: \textbf{1)} Outcome: a standard binary outcome-based reward; \textbf{2)} Outcome + Format: the outcome rewards augmented with format reward; and \textbf{3)} Avg Reward: the average reward over all individual atomic primitives.
+We benchmark against a set of baselines varying in reward structure:\textbf{ 1) }Outcome: a standard binary outcome-based reward; \textbf{2) }Outcome + Format: the outcome rewards augmented with format reward; and \textbf{3) }Avg Reward: the average reward over all individual atomic primitives.
+Beyond these main baselines, Appendices~\ref{app:rlaif} and~\ref{app:random_search} compare with RLAIF (Reinforcement Learning from AI Feedback) and random-search.
+Appendix~\ref{app:exp_protocol} summarizes the shared experimental protocol, default training settings, and additional setup details across domains.